 A low 4th A4 Number just means that when the prime octave is tuned as a pure 4:2, the resultant 2:1 is also pure or very close to pure.

-Some technicians believe that this is a sign of a well scaled piano.
-I’m not so sure about that.
-My first one was a Yamaha Studio Console.
-It’s a nice piano, but I’ve never found a 0.0 4th A4 number on a long scale Steinway, Yamaha, or Kawai.
+I’ve come across pianos whose ‘4th A4 Number’ is 0.0 c.
+I didn’t know that was possible until I measured one.
+I’ve read this is a sign of a well scaled piano, but I’m not so sure about that.
+The first piano I found with a pure 4th A4 number was/is a particular Yamaha Studio Console, which is a nice piano.
+But I’ve never found a 4th A4 number of 0.0 on a long scale Steinway, Yamaha, or Kawai, Mason & Hamlin, etc.